Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Intersections

 \section{Intersections}

 In this section, we prove the arithmetic mixed Siegel-Weil formula (Theorem \ref{nct}).
-First, we prove local analogs of the formula, under some regularity assumption which forces improper intersections to disappear.
-Then, we use the local analogs, combined with the admissibility and modularity on the generic fiber (more precisely, \Cref{fdimeadd}) to prove Theorem \ref{nct}.
+First, we prove \textit{local} analogs of the formula, under some regularity assumption which forces improper intersections to disappear.
+Then, to prove Theorem \ref{nct}, we use a \textit{global} argument involving admissibility of our arithmetic divisors and modularity on the generic fiber (more precisely, \Cref{fdimeadd}).